 Section 4.5 Annual Meeting.
-The annual meeting of Members shall be held on or about the third Saturday in July and shall be called by the President.
+The annual meeting of Members shall be held in July or August and shall be called by the President.
 In the event the annual meeting is not held on such date, a special meeting in lieu of the annual meeting may be held with all the force and effect of an annual meeting.